awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pool-settings-adaptive-authentication.md

 # Using adaptive authentication<a name="cognito-user-pool-settings-adaptive-authentication"></a>

 With adaptive authentication, you can configure your user pool to block suspicious sign\-ins or add second factor authentication in response to an increased risk level\.
 For each sign\-in attempt, Amazon Cognito generates a risk score for how likely the sign\-in request is to be from a compromised source\.
-This risk score is based on many factors, including whether it detects a new device, user location, or IP address\.
-Adaptive Authentication adds MFA based on risk level for users who don't have an MFA type enabled at the user level\.
-When an MFA type is enabled at the user level, those users will always receive the second factor challenge during authentication regardless of how you configured adaptive authentication\.
+This risk score is based on factors that include device and user information\.
+Adaptive authentication can turn on or require multi\-factor authentication \(MFA\) for a user in your user pool when Amazon Cognito detects risk in a user's session, and the user hasn't yet chosen an MFA method\.
+When you activate MFA for a user, they always receive a challenge to provide or set up a second factor during authentication, regardless of how you configured adaptive authentication\.
+From your user's perspective, your app offers to help them set up MFA, and optionally Amazon Cognito prevents them from signing in again until they have configured an additional factor\.

 Amazon Cognito publishes sign\-in attempts, their risk levels, and failed challenges to Amazon CloudWatch\.
 For more information, see [Viewing advanced security metrics](user-pool-settings-viewing-advanced-security-metrics.md)\.